-- You can find work by searching the classified ads of any local newspaper or searching on the Web using numerous job banks.
+- You can find work by searching on the Web using numerous job banks.

-- HRDC has thousands of employment centres across the country and the staff can help you build your resumé, work on interviewing skills and even assist you with your job hunt.
+- Employment and Social Development Canada (ESDC) has thousands of employment centres across the country and the staff can help you build your resumé, work on interviewing skills and even assist you with your job hunt.

 - By obtaining a student visa you may even be able to work for a limited period of time in the countries you visit.

 - To apply for a student visa, visit or call the consulate in the country you are planning to travel to.
 Most visas take at least two weeks to process.